vuxcode/pr1-project-Thaisthetic/time-report.md

 - Problems during this session.

-The majr one... this is the second time I write this time-report.
+The major one... this is the second time I write this time-report.
 I forgot to save it before and quit Chrome without saving.
 In the code I had some minor road blocks around the way.
 The one I got stuck on the longest was that between the transitions I kept having the wrong amount of money at the start of Stage 1, and even as soon as I started the game.
 I fixed this by updating the function that prints the wealth on screen to trigger more often.
 Other than that nothing huge.

 - Errors that came up during this session to fix during the next.